ligato/docs/docs/user-guide/config-files.md

 -vpp-ifplugin-config=
 ```

-- `mtu`: Default maximum transmission unit.
-The value is used if an interface without MTU is created (i.e. MTU in interface configuration is preferred)
+- `mtu`: Default maximum transmission unit (MTU).
+The value is used if an interface without MTU is created (i.e. MTU in the interface configuration is preferred)
-- `status-publishers`: VPP agent allows to send status data back to ETCD.
+- `status-publishers`: VPP agent allows to send status data back to etcd.
 To allow it, add desired status publishers.
 Currently supported for **etcd** and **redis** (both options can be chosen together)

 *[ACL]: Access Control List